 In 2010, the West Texas Home Builders Association made the decision to begin honoring local heroes and their families by giving mortgage-free homes.

-This year, the organization’s seventh home will be built for Russell Snodgrass and his family.
+This year, the organization’s seventh home was built for Russell Snodgrass and his family.

-Snodgrass joined the Navy in 2000 and was in Japan for training when he learned of the 9/11 attacks.
+Snodgrass grew up with a very good understanding of the Navy.
+Every male in his family had served in the Navy at some point in their life, so it just made sense when he decided to join in 2000.
+Snodgrass was in Japan for training when he learned of the 9/11 attacks.
 His training progressed quickly, and he was injured while fast-roping from a helicopter.
 Snodgrass worked through his injury and was deployed to Iraq, where he was a part of the initial invasion called Operation Iraqi Freedom.
 In 2003, an assault vehicle near him was struck, and he was knocked unconscious from the blast.
 This event reinjured his back and was the initial cause of his traumatic brain injury.

 In 2005, after five and a half years of serving in the Navy, Snodgrass was medically discharged with honor.
 He is now partially paralyzed from his back injury, which continues to deteriorate.

-“We could not do what we do without the generous support of the members of the West Texas Home Builders Association,” Gena Godinez said, WTHBA executive officer.
-“We already have commitments for concrete, HVAC systems, flooring, fencing and more, all donated by suppliers.”
-Godinez said.
+“We could not do what we do without the generous support of the members of the West Texas Home Builders Association,” Gena Godinez, WTHBA executive officer said.